-The first window to submit solar projects will be opened in the so-called “Spring Round” on March 19.
-The program is open, among other renewable energy projects, to solar plants over 1 MW and projects ranging in size from 15 kW to 1 MW.
+The first window to submit project proposals will be opened on March 13.
+The program is open to, among other renewable energy projects, solar plants over 1 MW and projects ranging in size from 15 kW to 1 MW.

 The Swedish power company has signed three private power purchase agreements (PPAs) for solar PV power plants totaling 38 MW in the city of Uden.

 The Dutch brewer unveils its “drop the C” program for renewable energy.
 The campaign aims at growing its share of renewable thermal energy and electricity in production from the current level of 14% to 70% by 2030.

 The Dutch PV project, “Zonnepark Lange Runde” was officially inaugurated this week.
 Belectric built the 14 MW plant after having been awarded the EPC contract from Statkraft, alongside the municipality of Emmen.

 The pilot project will be developed over the next three years and will utilize standard PV modules.
 The consortium expects the solar array to have a 15% higher yield compared to traditional installations.